So many PAs I meet are unsatisfied with their careers.

 We all become PAs with a great desire to help people, but it often doesn't end that way.

 The transformation happens sometime around graduation...
 Once the salary figures start being tossed around.

-We can all succumb to social pressures, and after a while when money and profit run dry we are left unsatisfied.
+We succumb to social pressures, and after a while, when money and profit run dry, we are left unsatisfied.

 This level of dissatisfaction is measured by the degree to which you have succumbed to another pressure in life:

 This counterforce can be very powerful, and you want to fit into a group.
 Unconsciously you feel that what makes you different is embarrassing or painful.
 Your parents often act as a counterforce as well.
 They may seek to direct you to a career path that is lucrative and comfortable.

 If these counterforces become strong enough, you can lose complete contact with your uniqueness, the reason you went into medicine, and who you really are.

 Your inclinations and desires become modeled on those of others.
 This can set you off on a very dangerous path, and you end up choosing a career path that does not really suit you, your desire and interest slowly wane and your work suffers for it.

 You come to see pleasure and fulfillment as something that comes from outside of work.